Students for the Exploration and Development of Space: SEDS India

 SEDS-India is the governing body of SEDS in India with its headquarters at Vellore Institute of Technology.
 SEDS India was founded in 2004 by Pradeep Mohandas and Abhishek Ray.
 The first chapter was established in Mumbai at PIIT, New Panvel.
-SEDS India governs affiliated chapters in India at various universities, including Vellore Institute of Technology, Veltech University, Birla Institute of Technology & Science Pilani-Goa, Sri Ramakrishna Engineering College and SASTRA University.
-Chapter affairs are controlled by the Local Chapter Committee which reports to the Executive Board of SEDS India.
-The Executive Board of SEDS India consists of six Board Members who are selected through a voting process, with all individual members of SEDS India being eligible to vote.
+SEDS India governs affiliated chapters in India at various universities, including Vellore Institute of Technology, Veltech University,Birla Institute of Technology and Science, Pilani - Hyderabad Campus, Birla Institute of Technology & Science Pilani-K. K. Birla Goa Campus, Sri Ramakrishna Engineering College and SASTRA University.
+Chapter affairs are controlled by the Local Chapter Committee which reports to the executive board of SEDS India.
+The executive board of SEDS India consists of six board members who are selected through a voting process, with all individual members of SEDS India being eligible to vote.
 The Permanent Trustee of SEDS India is Geetha Manivasagam, Vellore Institute of Technology.
-The advisory panel has multiple dignitaries on its board, including the Associate Director of Vikram Sarabhai Space Center.
+The advisory panel has multiple dignitaries on its board, including the associate director of Vikram Sarabhai Space Center.

 The main outreach program of SEDS India is called OneSpace.
 OneSpace was founded to spread awareness about and engagement with space among underprivileged children in rural India and children residing in local orphanages.
 Attempts have also been made by SEDS India to outreach to northeast India, where access to space education and technical projects is more difficult.
 These efforts were led with the help of Angaraj Duara, an alumnus of Maharishi Vidyamandir Shilpukhuri, Guwahati, and established seven chapters in Assam.
 They are the Army Public School Narangi, Sharla Birla Gyan Jyoti School Guwahati, IIT-Guwahati, Handique Girls College, Royal Global Institute - RSET Guwahati, Donbosco Public School Panbazar and Tezpur University.
 SEDS-APSN was the first chapter in northeast India.
 A separate SEDS-NorthEast governing body oversees activities in the northeast.